Mala

 What is a Mala and what is it used for?

-The Mala is a sacred garland that has the power to change one's life.
-It is traditionally used for Japa meditation (reciting a mantra over and over) and prayer, and is now a commonly seen accessory worn by yogis and individuals who have chosen a spiritual path toward enlightenment.
+The Mala is a sacred garland that has the power to be life changing.
+It is made up of 108 beads and 1 Guru bead., and is traditionally used for Japa meditation (reciting a mantra over and over) or prayer.

 the significance behind the auspicious number, 108: